User Tampering in Reinforcement Learning Recommender Systems: Discussion and Conclusion

-This paper has substantiated concerns about the risks of emergent RL-based recommender systems with respect to user manipulation and polarisation.
-We have formalised these concerns as a causal property -- ``user tampering'' -- that can be isolated and identified within a recommendation algorithm, and shown that by designing an RL-based recommender which can account for the temporal nature of the recommendation problem, user tampering also necessarily becomes learnable.
-Moreover, we have shown that in a simple simulation environment inspired by recent polarisation research, a Q-Learning-based recommendation algorithm consistently learned a policy of exploiting user tampering -- which, in this context, took the form of the algorithm explicitly polarising our simulated `users.'
-This is obviously highly unethical, and the possibility of a similar policy emerging in real-world applications is a troubling takeaway from our findings.
-Due to a combination of technical and pragmatic limitations on what could be done differently in RL-based recommender design, it is unlikely that commercially viable \emph{and} safe recommenders based entirely on RL can be achieved, and this should be borne in mind when selecting future directions for advancement in media recommendation research \& development.
+This paper has substantiated concerns about the risks of emergent RL-based recommender systems with respect to user manipulation and polarization.
+We have formalized these concerns as a causal property -- user tampering.
+We have demonstrated the possibility of isolating and identifying user tampering within a formalization of a recommendation system's implicit causal model.
+We have discussed why the learnability of user tampering is practically uniformly present amongst leading RL recommender systems, and why research into similar RL tampering problems cannot easily be adapted to redesign RL recommendation systems to be safer.
+Moreover, we have demonstrated computational results for a simple simulation environment which we designed inspired by recent research on social manipulation and polarization.
+We have shown that a Q-Learning-based recommendation algorithm can consistently learn a policy of exploiting user tampering -- which, in our discussion, took the form of the algorithm explicitly polarizing our simulated users.
+We argued that our demonstration of user tampering phenomenon points to the potential unethical and troubling problems in real-world media recommendation systems.
+Due to a combination of technical and pragmatic limitations on what could be done differently in RL-based recommender design, we urge significant caution in the deployment of RL media recommendation systems until commercially and computationally viable adaptations of these algorithms that explicitly protect against the possibility of user tampering have emerged.